elastic/kibana/packages/kbn-cases-components/README.md

 ### Tooltip

-The component renders the tooltip of a case details.
+The component renders the tooltip with case details on hover of an Element.
 Usage:

 ```
 import { Tooltip } from '@kbn/cases-components';
+import type { CaseTooltipProps } from '@kbn/cases-components';

 const tooltipProps = {
-  title: 'Case Title',
+  title: 'Case title',
   description: 'Case description',
   createdAt: '2020-02-19T23:06:33.798Z',
   createdBy: {